djong1/gp3s-trackuploadAPI/README.md

 Get an access token:
 ![postman get token](https://gp3scdnstorage.blob.core.windows.net/gp3s/cdn/img/postman-get-accesstoken.png)
-Click "Get New Access Token", a browser popup will appear where you have to provide the gp3s user credetials, once completed the access token will return.
+Click "Get New Access Token", a browser popup will appear where you have to provide the gp3s user credentials, once completed the access token will return.
 You can now use the access token to upload a track.

 ## step 2: Calling the Track Upload API ##